PaulineGB/docker-laravel-container/README.md

 ```

 Then, you can navigate to http://localhost:8080/ which should display the Laravel Welcome page.
-All the folders and files needed to run Laravel are stored in the src folder in of your application.
+All the folders and files needed to run Laravel are stored in the * */src* * folder of your application.